naudigital/proto/naudata/schedules/README.md

 }
 ```

-- group: The group to retrieve the schedule for.
+- `group`: The group to retrieve the schedule for.
-- week: The week for which to retrieve the schedule.
+- `week`: The week for which to retrieve the schedule.
-- day: The day for which to retrieve the schedule.
+- `day`: The day for which to retrieve the schedule.

 Response
 ```protobuf